beyrerdn/blackjack/README.md

 # blackjack
-Allows user to play a game of Blackjack against a dealer.
+Allows user to play a game of Blackjack against a computer generated dealer.